redhat-et/bootc-examples/aws-ec2-ami.md

 ```
 sudo bootc switch quay.io/your-repo/your-os:tag
-# quay.io/sallyom/fedora-coreos:autoupdate is a public image built from this repository
 ```

 The system will pull down the necessary layers, and upon reboot will be enabled with an autoupdate service for the target `quay.io/your-repo/your-os:tag`.

-There is also an AI ChatApp quadlet included in this repository's Containerfile.
-If `bootc switch`'d into this image, a (large) AI application will also be started.
-Remove [the chatapp quadlet](./usr/share/containers/systemd/chatapp.container) before building your own derived OS image if this is not desired.

-There is also a caddy file-server quadlet included in this repository's Containerfile.
-If `bootc switch`'d into this image, a caddy application will be started.
-Remove [the caddy quadlet](./usr/share/containers/systemd/hello.container) before building your own derived OS image if this is not desired.